intellicintegration/TahUtils/README.md

 # TahUtils

 A small wrapper package for using [Tahu for Sparkplug B](https://github.com/eclipse/tahu) in Python.
-Comes with an unmodified (barring import structure) Tahu included.
+Comes with an unmodified (barring import structure) Tahu included, hence the use of the Eclipse license.

-*Note:* Full support for devices (as opposed to nodes) is not yet verified.
+## Current Support

+- Generating Sparkplug B topics
+- Generating birth, death, and data payloads for nodes (not tested for devices)
+- Managing aliases
+- Using enums for metric names

+## Goals

+- Parse message handling

 ## Updating Tahu Version